NomadShen/TinyGarble2.0/README.md

+# TinyGarble2.0 For Ransom Negotiation
+This project is a fork of TinyGarble2.0, with the addition of exec/neogotiation.cpp.

+To run the above program,

+    On Alice's terminal

+    ```
+    ./bin/negotiation
+    ```

+    On Bob's terminal

+    ```
+    ./bin/negotiation -k 2
+    ```

+---

 # PROJECT NOT UNDER ACTIVE MANAGEMENT #
 This project will no longer be maintained by Intel.
 Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.